yoo-wang/ORA-Final-Project-Supply-Chain-and-Distribution-System/README.md

 <br>
 &bull; Variables:<br>
 <br>
+Following shows the variables used in **Phase 1** task.
+First, we have Line Status Variables.
+These are binary values that simply tell us if a line is switched on or off.
+Second are the Flow Variables.
+These track the actual active and reactive power flowing through the lines.
+Third are Recourse Variables.
+These represent load shedding—the power we are forced to cut during an emergency when delivery is impossible.
+Finally, we have the State Variables, which represent the square of the nodal voltage.
+We constrain these within a safety range of plus or minus 10% to ensure system stability.<br>
 <img src="Images/Variables for Phase 1.png" alt="Variables for Phase 1" width="600"><br>
 <br>
 <img src="Images/Variables for Phase 2.png" alt="Variables for Phase 2" width="600"><br>